T1Fleming/Obsidian-Assets-Server/README.md

 1. Combine env files to work off one config file
 2. I have to start a server and a file watcher.
 Ideally id want this to be one process
+3. Have OS dependent paths and maybe username dependent.
+This was designed to work on Desktop so whatever makes it easy to access the same vault

 ## Express Server